chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ---

-## Differences Building DApps vs Apps
+## Differences between DApps and Apps

+#### Web2 app:

+- Client <-> server architecture
+- DB is private and both reads/writes have access control
+- Auth can be done using various means: email/password, SMS, passkey

+#### Web3 app:

+- Client <-> blockchain (often no need for a centralized server)
+- No DB per-se, data is stored in smart contracts: reads are public, writes can have access control
+- Auth is always done using wallet

+---

+## Pros/Cons of Building DApps

+#### Pros:

 - DApps have no ongoing technical maintenance costs
+- DApps are composable

+#### Differences:

 - DApp back end code is immutable
-- DApps are composable
 - DApps are open source by default

+#### Cons:

 - DApps have limited storage and throughput
 - DApps are slow